ArmyBarber/kb/docs/Notes/Quotes.md

 “The European working class will only succeed in overthrowing the capitalist order once [the source of its profits] has finally been stopped up,”
 -M. N. Roy, Indian revolutionary

+>What is fascism but colonialism at the very heart of traditionally colonialist countries?
+ -Frantz Fanon, 1961. _Wretched of the Earth_